How NOT to Teach American History

 I hope you will enjoy this “big picture” method of teaching American history in your homeschool!

 I have begun taking old, out-of-print history books and bringing them back to life in my Knowledge Keepers book series.
 These books are the kind that tell firsthand accounts of all the great events in our history, including colonial settlements, the Revolution, pioneers, the Indians, and more.
-They include:
+And many of these books include a free study guide!
+All of the Knowledge Keepers books work with any history curriculum you use in your homeschool.
+Simply set aside a bit of extra time to dive into one of these when you reach certain people or events in your timeline.

 Here are several posts I’ve written with book suggestions, sample century lists, and my own thoughts on history education.